Software Engineer Resume (CV): The Definitive Guide (Updated for 2021)

 • Games and entertainment systems: Designing applications or software that can be used in games

-• Modelling and simulation: Designing or maintaining applications which simulate specific processes to reduce the need for costly testing
+• Modelling and simulation: Designing or maintaining applications that simulate specific processes to reduce the need for costly testing

 • Networking and distributed systems: Skills involving expertise in network architecture, application layers and network security